NewOrbit/adobe-sign-downloader/README.md

 `documentId` is the ID of the document you wish to download.

-This will create a folder `download` in your current directory, and will place the downloaded PDF there.
+This will create a folder `adobe-sign-downloader` in your current directory, and will place the downloaded PDF there.